 Note, this only works if the [return_type] is set to 1.

-Further information and examples of the Excel Weekday function can be found on the Microsoft Office website.
+For further information and examples of the Excel Weekday function, see the Microsoft Office website.

 If you get an error from the Excel Weekday function, this is likely to be one of the following:

 |#VALUE!||-||Occurs if either the supplied serial_number or the supplied [return_type] is non-numeric.|